Cloudxtreme/mud-suttonquest/notes.md

 Store user stuff in database.
 Use WebSockets over AJAX approach - more scalable and less bandwidth than with AJAX requests.

 2 Opposing forces, monsters and humans.
 You fight to capture a territory, you can capture a room if it's empty, and adjacent block is also owned by your team.
 A room is automatically captured if all adjacent rooms belong to a team.
 If an enemy is in the room, you fight.
 Every now and then, a megabeast spawns somewhere random, a heads towards the team with the most territory/rooms and begins killing players, and recapping rooms (to neutral).
+Capping territories generates gold, which can be spent at the Start/Shop node for each team.
+Items include weapons, which have a durability, and can be used to inflict extra damage.

 Server will send messages/updates to all connected clients, and will choose what to send accordingly.